 Known as “slamming,” intravenous heroin injection results in these feelings with a delay of only 10 seconds or less from the time of injection to the rush’s onset.
-If heroin is injected into a muscle instead of vein, these effects can take 5 to 10 minutes to onset, or 10 to 15 minutes to appear when smoked or snorted.
+If heroin is injected into a muscle instead of a vein, these effects can take 5 to 10 minutes to onset or 10 to 15 minutes to appear when smoked or snorted.
 This leads many heroin users to opt for intravenous injection as a means of use.

 What Are the Physical Effects of Heroin?

-Can You Overdose From Heroin?
+Can You Overdose on Heroin?

 Heroin is a powerful narcotic, and heroin overdose is highly likely for new and long-term users.
 A central nervous system depressant, heroin slows down both heartbeat and breathing until the user loses consciousness and ultimately starves the body of oxygen.
 Since death is not instantaneous, proper medical treatment during a heroin overdose can save your life.
 New users frequently take too much heroin out of inexperience.
 In contrast, long-term users have developed a tolerance to heroin and need increasingly large doses—making taking a lethal dose more likely.
 The purity of heroin can vary greatly, resulting in accidentally ingesting a much more significant amount than anticipated.
 Furthermore, taking heroin with other drugs or alcohol can heighten the adverse side effects, making a heroin overdose more likely.